 Creation steps

-ETVEs can be established as a public or private company.
-Here are the steps to create an ETVE:
+ETVEs can be established as either a public or private company.
+Here are the key steps:

-- Legal and tax formalities: Need for official registration and compliance with tax standards.
+- Complete legal and tax formalities, including registration with the Commercial Registry and compliance with tax obligations.

 Management and control

-Once established, the holding must maintain an active and compliant presence in Spain.
+Once established, the ETVE must maintain an active, compliant presence in Spain.
+It must actively manage its investments and adhere to all tax reporting requirements.

 Legal and commercial considerations